Have your say!

 The Skills Centre enhances the student experience through the provision of customised workshops and sessions.
-These sessions will help develop and enhance your essential study skills.
+These sessions will help develop and enhance students essential study skills.
 We offer a free and friendly place for all UCC students to come and improve their study skills, writing technique and presentation skills.

-Peer tutors and Staff members will facilitate group sessions, one to one appointments and drop in sessions.
-Core learning will be strengthened through the delivery of study strategies, providing the scaffolding and building blocks for independent and critical thinking.
+Peer tutors and staff members facilitate group sessions, one to one appointments and drop-in sessions.
+Core learning is strengthened through the delivery of study strategies, providing the scaffolding and building blocks for independent and critical thinking.
 You might find that you are a little lost and would like an opportunity for some guidance.
 You can book an advisor appointment each week and they will help you to identify the session you need to #unlockYOURpotential.

 Connect with the Skills Centre anytime, either by booking an appointment, dropping us an email, popping by, or you can contact us by phone.
-Secure your seat in a skills session, and even reserve your one to one slot.
+Secure your seat in a skills session, book an advisor appointment, and reserve your one to one slot.

 - Note-Taking: how to record and organise all the information required for study at third level.